 PAFA maintains a collection of rare American art that is held for public exhibition.
 The collection is kept under curatorial care and is subject to PAFA's policy that requires the proceeds from the sales of accessioned collection items to be used only to acquire other items for collection.
 PAFA does not recognize the contributions of donated collection items, as its collections are not capitalized.
-During the year ended June 30, 2023 and 2022, PAFA had donated accessions with approximate appraised values totaling \$68,450 and \$97,250, respectively.
-Collection items purchased but not capitalized totaled \$672,226 and \$515,859 during the years ended June 30, 2023 and 2022, respectively.
-In addition, PAFA received \$50,000 for the sale of art works during the year ended June 30, 2023.
-There was no sale of art works during the year ended June 30, 2023.
+During the years ended June 30, 2024 and 2023, PAFA had donated accessions with approximate appraised values totaling \$408,640 and \$68,450, respectively.
+Collection items purchased but not capitalized totaled \$861,347 and \$672,226 during the years ended June 30, 2024 and 2023, respectively.
+There was no sale of art works during the years ended June 30, 2024 and 2023.